percolatestudio/publish-counts/README.md

 ## Installation

-Intercom can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
+publish-counts can be installed with [Meteorite](https://github.com/oortcloud/meteorite/).
 From inside a Meteorite-managed app:

 ``` sh
 $ mrt add publish-counts